Everything you need to know about I’m a Celebrity contestant Phil Tufnell

 Ex-England cricketer Phil Tufnell: Who is the I’m a Celebrity South Africa contestant?

-‘A Question of Sport’ star will return to the jungle for the first time in 20 years
+‘A Question of Sport’ star is back in the jungle for the first time in 20 years

 ITV’s new All-Stars edition of I’m a Celebrity – set in South Africa – is here.

-Carol Vorderman, Shaun Ryder and ex-royal butler Paul Burell are among the faces to be competing in the series.
+Carol Vorderman, Shaun Ryder and ex-royal butler Paul Burell are among the faces competing in the series.

 ITV has promised that the new location will provide “bigger” and “tougher” challenges in a “harsher and more unforgiving” environment.